zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/platform/porting_tfm_to_a_new_hardware.rst

 Please note that platform folder provides source for building both :term:`SPE` and :term:`NSPE` parts.
-The SPE builds directly from the source tree while files necessary for NSPE platform support are installed to ``<Artifact folder>`` for building TF-M application as decribed in the :doc:`Build instructions </building/tfm_build_instruction>`.
+The SPE builds directly from the source tree while files necessary for NSPE platform support are installed to ``<Artifact folder>`` for building TF-M application as described in the :doc:`Build instructions </building/tfm_build_instruction>`.

 Questions to be answered: